shwina/nbody-lesson-draft/02-growing-tests.md

 it's relatively easy to figure out where the problem is.
 In our case, there is a problem with the signs of the positions and velocities.
+The positions are updated from the velocities, and the velocities are updated from the accelerations.
+Here are the lines of code that compute the accelerations:

 ~~~
 dvdt[i][k] += mag * m[j] * dr[k]